awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-sleep.md

-# aws:sleep – Delay an automation execution<a name="automation-action-sleep"></a>
+# aws:sleep – Delay an automation<a name="automation-action-sleep"></a>

-Delays Automation execution for a specified amount of time\.
+Delays an automation for a specified amount of time\.
 This action uses the International Organization for Standardization \(ISO\) 8601 date and time format\.
 For more information about this date and time format, see [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)\.

 **Input**
-You can delay execution for a specified duration\.
+You can delay an automation for a specified duration\.

 ------
 #### [ YAML ]